Ness Weir II

 Ness Weir II presents a major opportunity to attract investment into the Highlands, not just in infrastructure, but in green jobs, tourism, and innovation.
 By aligning with Scotland’s energy transition goals, it positions the region as a leader in sustainable development.
 At the same time, it ensures that environmental stewardship remains central, safeguarding Loch Ness and its surroundings for future generations.

-What is happening to water levels on Loch Ness?
+What is currently happening to water levels on Loch Ness?

 The Loch Ness catchment area is a vast and complex hydrological system, supporting a wide range of users including communities, businesses, and energy infrastructure.
 Most notably pumped storage hydro.
 This system relies on consistent water availability to function effectively.